-All items being considered for addition to the collections should conform to the following criteria:-
+All items being considered for addition to the collections should conform to the following criteria:

 - Acquisition does not contravene any legal, ethical or local laws or regulations. - The item should fall within the 'Collecting the Life of the County' rationale. - The item is best acquired by this Service rather than another.
 In deciding this, the Service will take account of the collecting policies of other national and in particular local and East Midlands museums collecting in the same or related areas or subject fields.
-It will consult with these organisations where conflicts of interest may arise or to define areas of specialism, in order to avoid unnecessary duplication and waste of resources. - The ownership of the item should be clearly established. - There should be a clear reason why the Service needs the item. - The Service has the knowledge, professional care and management skills, space and financial resources to ensure the object's future. - The Service can house the item and store it to an appropriate standard. - Given the objects condition the Service can conserve or restore the item within an acceptable timescale, and allow access to it to an appropriate professional standard - Acquisition falls within the scheme of delegation to the Head of Service, otherwise Lead Member or Cabinet approval is required (e.g. high value or sensitive items). - The position regarding copyright should be clarified, the preferred option being a transfer of copyright to the Service where the owner of the object also owns the copyright. - If the item is offered for sale on the open market, the funding to support its purchase must be in place, including grant monies, and approval by an appropriate authority (normally the Head of Service) obtained before the purchase is finalised.
+It will consult with these organisations where conflicts of interest may arise or to define areas of specialism, in order to avoid unnecessary duplication and waste of resources.

+- The ownership of the item should be clearly established. - There should be a clear reason why the Service needs the item. - The Service has the knowledge, professional care and management skills, space and financial resources to ensure the object's future. - The Service can house the item and store it to an appropriate standard. - Given the object's condition the Service can conserve or preserve the item within an acceptable timescale and allow access to it to an appropriate professional standard.

-8.1.5 Acquisition
+8.4 Acquisition

-Acquisition is the permanent addition of an item or collection into the Museum collections through the transfer of legal title by gift or sale
+Acquisition is the permanent addition of an item or collection into the Museum collections through the transfer of legal title by gift or sale.
 Items may be acquired through:

-- Agreed gifts (donation) and bequests (usually via an executor). - Purchase from reputable dealers and auctioneers, organisations or individuals who either have legal title, or are acting on behalf of parties that have legal title. - Collecting by staff, contractors or associates to support research, excavation, interpretation or similar activities.

-- Transfer from like institutions. - Deposits of archaeological archives on indefinite loan by the owners or their legitimate agents (such as The Church of England) where those organisations are prevented from donating objects in their ownership.
+- Agreed gifts (donation) and bequests (usually via an executor). - Purchase from reputable dealers and auctioneers, organisations or individuals who either have legal title, or are acting on behalf of parties that have legal title. - Collecting by staff, contractors or associates to support research, excavation, interpretation or similar activities. - Transfer from like institutions. - Deposits of archaeological archives on indefinite loan by the owners or their legitimate agents (such as The Church of England) where those organisations are prevented from donating objects in their ownership.